bburky/NAS/docs/index.md

 # Melt screw threads

 At this point I had to figure out how to mount the acrylic panel on the side of the enclosure.
 Ideally, I could just reuse the original screws... but acrylic is very brittle, so tapping holes with a tap is unlikely to work.
-Instead we melt the threads into it!
+Instead I melted the threads into it!

 First, mark all the original holes and drill them out to their full depth.
 Ensure these pilot holes are sufficiently large.
 Unlike with normal tapping, no material is going to be removed, just melted plastic pushed out of the way.
 Using a drill press and drilling very slowly is probably a good idea.